 Pursuant to the 2021 Plan, the Company grants RSUs to employees, consultants and non-employee directors ("Eligible Individuals").
 The number, terms and conditions of the RSUs that are granted to Eligible Individuals are determined on an individual basis by the plan administrator.
-On the distribution date, the Company shall issue to the Eligible Individual one share of the Company's common stock (or the fair market value of one such share in cash) for each vested and nonforfeitable RSU.
+On the distribution date, the Company shall issue to the Eligible Individual one share of the Company's common stock for each vested and nonforfeitable RSU.

-On March 18, 2022, the Company, granted an aggregate of 24,876 RSUs to its Chief Executive Officer, President and Chairman of the Board and its Vice President, Research and Development (see Note 7 - Commitments and Contingencies) with a fair value of \$4.21 per share.
+On March 18, 2022, the Company, granted an aggregate of 24,876 RSUs to its Chief Executive Officer, President and Chairman of the Board and its Vice President, Research and Development with a fair value of \$4.21 per share.
 The RSUs vest in twelve equal monthly installments.

-A summary of our unvested RSUs as of March 31, 2022 is as follows:
+A summary of our unvested RSUs as of June 30, 2022 is as follows:

 Number of

 Shares

 Outstanding, January 1, 2022 293,479

 Granted 24,876

 Forfeited -

-Vested (97,828)
+Vested (104,052)

-Outstanding, March 31, 2022 220,527
+Outstanding, June 30, 2022 214,303